quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part20_Least-Squares_T.md

 #### On-policy Prediction with Approximation LSTD

 Background context: This section discusses on-policy prediction, specifically focusing on using Least-Squares Temporal Difference (LSTD) for approximating value functions.
-The method involves representing the value function \( v_\pi(s) \approx w^\top x(s) \), where \( x(s) \) is a feature representation of state \( s \).
-The algorithm updates weights \( w \) to minimize the prediction error.
+The method involves representing the value function $v_\pi(s) \approx w^\top x(s)$, where $ x(s)$is a feature representation of state $ s$.
+The algorithm updates weights $ w$ to minimize the prediction error.

 :p What is the basic idea behind using LSTD for on-policy prediction in reinforcement learning?
 ??x
-The core idea is to use least-squares methods to find optimal parameters \( w \) that approximate the value function.
+The core idea is to use least-squares methods to find optimal parameters $w$ that approximate the value function.
 By minimizing the mean squared error between predicted and actual returns, this approach can efficiently estimate the value function without explicitly visiting all states.
 ```java
 // Pseudocode for LSTD update
 for each episode: